 Today it seems, everyone from eco-warriors to elected presidents look to the media to advance their strategic aims.
 This Group brings together over 20 researchers actively involved in the study of diverse mediatized conflicts.
 Current work by the group addresses, amongst others, the following themes:

 Major funded research project topics include prison media coverage, embedded reporting, children's responses news and television journalism.
 Funding bodies include Cardiff University, British Academy and the BBC.

 This Research Group includes PhD students that have completed or are developing a wide range of studies on mediatized conflict including projects such as:

 ESRC Conference - Black and Ethnic Minorities and the Media Conference - 2011).
 ESRC-funded seminar series ‘Widening Ethnic diversity on the News Media Workforce’ (2009-2011).

 Members of the Group have produced many publications, such as Professor Simon Cottle's new Global Crises and Media book series commissioned for Peter Lang.

-Many of our research projects involve interdisciplinary collaborations with other Schools at Cardiff and members of the Group also contribute to research within JOMEC focusing on ‘Journalism Studies Research’, ‘Risk, Science and Health’ and 'Race, Representation and Cultural Politics’ and ' Digital Media and Society'.
+Many of our research projects involve interdisciplinary collaborations with other Schools at Cardiff and members of the Group also contribute to research within JOMEC focusing on ‘Journalism Studies’, ‘Risk, Science and Health’ and 'Race, Representation and Cultural Politics’ and ' Digital Media and Society'.